Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

-For $0\le \alpha<1$ (which correspond to $1<p\le 2$ in the paper \cite{PAUL-16}) it is not difficult to check that the weak solution is unique.
-We will formally check this statement later on.
-This fact allows to define the nonlinear semigroup $\{\mathbb{S}(t); t\ge 0\}$ of the solution of \eqref{I}.
+In the case when $\alpha \in [1-\frac{2n}{n+2}, 1)$ we are not sure of the uniqueness of the weak solution, therefore the author of \cite{PAUL-16} follows the method in \cite{VISHIK+CHEPYZHOV} (see also, \cite{VISHIK+CHEPYZHOV-2002} and \cite{VISHIK+CHEPYZHOV+WENDLAND}).
+Howerver, for $0\le \alpha<1$ (which correspond to $1<p\le 2$ in the paper \cite{PAUL-16}) we can show that the weak solution is unique.
+We will formally check this statement in the proof of Theorem \ref{DIFF-SEM}.
+This fact enables us to define the nonlinear semigroup $\{\mathbb{S}(t); t\ge 0\}$ of the solution of \eqref{I}.
+The semigroup is formally defined by `` let $t>0$ to each initial value $(\bu_0; \bb_0)\in \h$ we associate an element $\mathbb{S}(t)(\bu_0;\bb_0)=(\bu(t); \bb(t))$ of $\h$ which is the unique weak wolution of \eqref{I}.''
 It is our purpose to study the long time behavior of this semigroup.
-The semigroup is formally defined by `` let $t>0$ to each initial value $(\bu_0; \bb_0)\in \h$ we associate an element $\mathbb{S}(t)(\bu_0;\bb_0)=(\bu(t); \bb(t))$ of $\h$ which is the unique weak wolution of \eqref{I}.''
 Our results are as follow: \begin{enumerate} \item We give the existence of a compact global attractor $\A$ for $\mathbb{S}(t)$.
 For this purpose we need to find absorbing sets in $\h$ and in $\ve$.
 Since $\ve$ is compact in $\h$ then we can define from classical argument the existence of the compact global attractor $\A$. \item We show that the semigroup $\ms(t)$ is differentiable with respect to the initial data $(\bu_0; \bb_0)\in \A$.
 This result is crucial for establishing the next result. \item We give an estimate for the bounds of the Hausdorff and fractal dimensions of $\A$. \end{enumerate} To establish these results we mainly follow the idea in \cite{BELLOUT3} and the classical results for the investigation of long-time behaviour of dissipative PDEs presented in \cite{BABIN+VISHIK}, \cite{Robinson} and \cite{Temam-Infinite} for example.
 We should mention from the very beginning that every calculation we performed is formal, but we can check them rigourously by using the Galerkin approximation and pass to the limit as it was done in \cite{PAUL-16}.
 Also, even if we drew our inspiration from \cite{BABIN+VISHIK}, \cite{BELLOUT3}, \cite{DUVAUT+LIONS}, \cite{Robinson}, \cite{SERMANGE} and \cite{Temam-Infinite} the problem we treated here does not fall in the framework of these main references.
 Besides the usual nonlinear terms of the conventional MHD equations it contains another nonlinear term which exhibits the non-linear relationships between the reduced stress and the rate of strain $\mathcal{E}(\bu)$ of the conducting fluids.
 Because of this, the analysis of the behavior of the MHD model \eqref{I} tends to be much more complicated and subtle than that of the Newtonian MHD equations and the model in \cite{BELLOUT3}.
 Hence, we have had to invest much effort to prove many important results which do not follow from the analysis in the aforementioned papers.

 The organization of this article is as follows.
 We introduce the necessary notations for the mathematical theory of \eqref{I} in the next section.
 In Section 3 we prove the existence of absorbing sets in $\h$ and in $\ve$ which enables us to show the existence of a global attractor for the nonlinear semigroup of solutions to \eqref{I}.
 The uniformly differentiability of $\ms(t)$ on $\A$ is establisehd in Section 4.
 In the last section we give explicit bounds for the fractal dimension of the global attractor $\A$.